CharlieDigital/covidcureid/README.md

 cross-env API_ENDPOINT=http://localhost:7071 GA_TOKEN=blank quasar dev
 ```

 This uses the `cross-env` package to allow the command to specify local environment variables for the API endpoint (localhost) and Google Analytics token (blank) to inject at build.
-When building via GitHub actions, these are specified as secrets (see below).
+When building via GitHub actions, `cross-env` allows using Linux runners instead of Windows.
+The values injected at build are configured as secrets in GitHub and documented below.

+(See the `.github\workflows` directory for the actions)

 ## API Testing